-You should inform the CIOT Education Team before booking the E-Assessments.
+You should inform the CIOT Education Team before booking the E-Assessments and will be required to complete an application form, which you can download here.

-Please contact us by email at firstname.lastname@example.org, by telephone on 0844 579 6700 or by letter to our normal postal address and we will send you an extra time and special arrangements form, which you should complete and return to the CIOT with evidence of your condition supplied by a medical practitioner or other appropriate documentation (e.g. if you are dyslexic an Educational Psychologist’s report).
+The form will need to be completed and returned to the CIOT with evidence of your condition supplied by a medical practitioner or other appropriate documentation (e.g. if you are dyslexic an Educational Psychologist’s report).